ABOUT THE PARLIAMENTARY REVIEW

 Ben Clover has a degree in History from The University of York.
 He has been a journalist for nine years, working on regional, national and trade press titles.
 Over his three years at the Health Service Journal he has reported on the biggest set of reforms ever introduced into the NHS and regularly appears as an expert for the BBC and Sky News.

-Head of Communications - Edward Jones
+HR Director - Edward Jones

 Edward Jones has a degree in English from the University of Warwick.
 He has worked with many leading UK brands to formulate PR and marketing campaigns and was key in the development of the Parliamentary Portal.